 If you've read our review and have purchased a Nintendo Switch for yourself, welcome!
 With our combined experience of thousands of hours spent with the Switch, we've compiled the following guide just for you, bringing the latest information and the best tips to the surface, as well as a few essential accessory and game recommendations.

-A recent update has given the Switch the secret, unmentioned-by-Nintendo ability to work with some wireless USB headsets.
+An update has given the Switch the secret, unmentioned-by-Nintendo ability to work with some wireless USB headsets.
 Not all work, mind you, but users have found success with a few models that you can pick up on the cheap.

 The very same update also enabled the use of wired controllers.
 Which wired controllers, you ask?
 The Switch can detect Gamecube controllers via the Wii U accessory when plugged into one of its USB ports.